memgraph/docs/docs/how-to-guides/networkx.md

 ### 1. Connect to Memgraph

-To be able to try out this example on your own, you need a running Memgraph instance.
-Run Memgraph using the Memgraph Platform Docker image, which includes both the MAGE library and Memgraph Lab, a visual interface.
+First, run Memgraph using the Memgraph Platform Docker image, which includes both the MAGE library and Memgraph Lab.
 To run the image, open a command-line interpreter and run the following Docker command:

 ```